Adobe Reader is required to read specific documents on this page.

 What We Do

-We provide essential tools and information for decision-makers and the research community to improve prediction of the atmospheric transport of toxic chemicals and other hazardous materials.
-We develop, improve, and test dispersion models and other tools for air quality and emergency response applications, including volcanic eruptions, forest fires, nuclear accidents, and homeland security incidents.
-We also develop instrumentation, design and evaluate high resolution observing networks, and conduct tracer field studies to improve the accuracy of atmospheric transport and dispersion predictions.
+ARL focuses its Dispersion Research on the development and improvement of sophisticated dispersion models and other tools for air quality and emergency response applications.
+This includes volcanic eruptions, forest fires, nuclear accidents, and homeland security incidents.
+ARL also designs and evaluates high resolution observing networks, develops instrumentation, and conducts tracer field studies to improve the accuracy of atmospheric transport and dispersion predictions.

 For More Information: